FDio/csit/docs/report/introduction/methodology_data_plane_throughput/methodology_data_plane_throughput.rst

 Details
 ~~~~~~~

-See :ref:`plrsearch_algorithm` section for more detail.
+See :ref:`plrsearch` methodology section for more detail.
 PLRsearch is
 being standardized in IETF in `draft-vpolak-bmwg-plrsearch
 <https://tools.ietf.org/html/draft-vpolak-bmwg-plrsearch>`_.